How Has Supporting Trump Worked Out for Russia?

 Russia’s objectives in Syria remain as they have always been: to keep Bashar Al-Assad in power, Islamists out of power, and the Russian naval facility in Tartus open.
 Trump’s frustration with the Syrian stalemate and hesitation to oust Assad suited Putin much better than Clinton’s plans for more direct engagement.

-After their G20 meeting, Trump and Putin announced that the U.S., Russia, Israel, and Jordan had brokered a ceasefire in southwest Syria, which took effect last Sunday.
+After their G20 meeting, Trump and Putin announced that the U.S., Russia, Israel, and Jordan had brokered a cease-fire in southwest Syria, which took effect last Sunday.
 While Secretary of State Rex Tillerson maintains that the U.S.’s long-term goal for Syria is for Assad to step down, the new Syria strategy that emerged from the meeting would leave him in power, at least for the time being.
-The U.S. will limit its efforts in Syria to counterterrorism operations and defeating ISIS, de-emphasizing its assistance to moderate Syrian rebel groups.
-The ceasefire involves establishing four “de-escalation zones” designated by Russia in coordination with Turkey and Iran, which the Syrian opposition sees as a ploy to freeze front lines and give Assad’s forces an advantage.
-Critics have called the ceasefire plan unenforceable, said it ignores Iran’s role in the conflict, and entails a capitulation to Russia’s agenda from which Iran will emerge the winner.
+The U.S. will limit its efforts in Syria to counterterrorism operations and defeating ISIS, deemphasizing its assistance to moderate Syrian rebel groups.
+The cease-fire involves establishing four “de-escalation zones” designated by Russia in coordination with Turkey and Iran, which the Syrian opposition sees as a ploy to freeze frontlines and give Assad’s forces an advantage.
+Critics have called the cease-fire plan unenforceable, have said it ignores Iran’s role in the conflict, and have alleged the plan entails a capitulation to Russia’s agenda from which Iran will emerge the winner.
 In short, it looks like the shots in Syria are now being called from Moscow, not Washington.

 Grade: A